deepgram/web-next/content/blog/posts/cross-platform-nuget-dotnet/index.md

 ---
-title: Building a Cross Platform NuGet Package
+title: "Building a Cross Platform NuGet Package"
-description: Learning to build a NuGet package by building a .NET SDK for the Deepgram API, while ensuring it's compatible with as many versions of the .NET Framework and as many platforms as possible.
+description: "Learning to build a NuGet package by building a .NET SDK for the Deepgram API, while ensuring it's compatible with as many versions of the .NET Framework and as many platforms as possible."
 date: 2021-12-23
 cover: https://res.cloudinary.com/deepgram/image/upload/v1639685643/blog/2021/12/cross-platform-nuget-dotnet/Building-Cross-Platform-NuGet-Package%402x.jpg
 authors: